SOlaCoder005/coca-women-wellness/README.md

 ## 6. Testing

 A series of tests have been conducted on the CWW site’s functionality and its source-code.
-An extensive report of the tests conducted can be accessed [here](/docs/testing/TESTING.md); titled as ‘TESTING.md’.
-The report discusses the multiple factors that arose throughout the testing process of the site.
-The key points discussed in the report include:
+An extensive report of the tests conducted can be found in the [TESTED.md](/docs/testing/TESTING.md) report.
+The report discusses the multiple factors that arose throughout the testing process of the site, such as;

 - Responsiveness issues with CWW site’s initial design and structure (reflected in the wireframes).